learnyou/lysa/contributing.md

 git checkout -b c-someContent develop
 ```

+## Committing

+Make sure that each commit only contains one change.
+It's a lot less annoying to
+have to sift through 20 commits each with 1 different change than 1 commit with
+20 different changes.
+If the change is difficult to summarize in one line, then
+you should probably split up the commit with `git add -p`.

 ## Preparing for and Making a Pull Request

-Once you have made all your changes, you want to get them merged into the central repo.
+Once you have made all your changes, you want to get them merged into the
+central repo.
 Here is the process:

 1) After your last commit on your branch, switch back to develop and sync with upstream